sprenge/fridge2meal/High level description.md

 ## Database population via an excel sheet

 The database backend can be populated with data (ingredients, recipies, books, ...).
 Another way to populate the database is via an excel sheet that is formatted according to strict rules.
+See sample.xlsx for an example of an excel sheet that is correctly formatted.

 # detailed architecture